-On November 17, 2016, the FERC issued a NOPR proposing to require all newly interconnecting large and small generating facilities, both synchronous and non-synchronous, to install and enable primary frequency response capability as a condition of interconnection.
-To implement these requirements, the Commission proposes to revise the pro forma Large Generator Interconnection Agreement ("LGIA") and the pro forma Small Generator Interconnection Agreement ("SGIA").
-The Primary Frequency Response NOPR follows the FERC's Frequency Response NOI112 from early 2016.
-Comments on the Primary Frequency Response NOPR were due on or before January 24, 2017113 and were filed by over 30 parties, including AWEA, EEI, ELCON, EPSA, ESA, the IRC, NRECA, and UCS.
-Since the last Report, comments were filed by First Solar.
+frequency response capability as a condition of interconnection.
+To implement these requirements, the Commission proposes to revise the pro forma LGIA and the pro forma SGIA.
+The Primary Frequency Response NOPR follows the FERC's Frequency Response NOI from early 2016.
+Comments on the Primary Frequency Response NOPR were due on or before January 24, 2017 and were filed by over 30 parties, including AWEA, EEI, ELCON, EPSA, ESA, First Solar, the IRC, NRECA, and UCS.
+Since the last Report, supplemental comments were filed by ELCON.
 This matter is pending before the FERC.